-The Petit Basset Griffon has a longish double coat with the topcoat being harsh to the touch and the undercoat thick and soft.
+The Petit Basset Griffon has a longish double coat with the topcoat being harsh to the touch and a thick and soft undercoat.
 They should be brushed at least once a week.

 They are said to be happy, curious, and highly intelligent.
 They are active and affectionate people lovers.

 The Airedale’s coat is hard, wiry, and stiff.
 They may also have a softer undercoat.
 They need to be hand stripped or clipped two to three times a year.

 The Airedale Terrier is named after the River Aire in Yorkshire and is often referred to as ‘The King of Terriers’.